top of page

 The next morning still suffering from red meat indigestion, I set off for the National Park office to join one of the four groups that will meet gorillas.
 If you’re thinking of visiting them yourself, be prepared.
 Only 32 permits are issued every day divided between four groups of a maximum of eight.
 In the high season of December to January, demand is high and you have to pay well in advance.
 For your US$500 you are allowed one hour with the gorillas, no flash photography and the protection of AK47-toting guards who are keeping an eye out for poachers and wildlife that’s a little more carnivorous than gorilla.

-I ask to join the ‘Susa’ group, this is the biggest tribe of gorillas in Rwanda with 39 members, but the most difficult to reach, because they often hide up to three hours worth of hard trekking inside the forest.
+39 members, but the most difficult to reach, because they hide deep inside the forest.
 In the dawn light chill, we listen to our guide Oliver describe the group.
-He even has pictures on a board.
+He has pictures on a board.
 “These are the twins,” he says, as if he were the proud mother himself.
 “They are three-years-old and the oldest to have survived since gorilla monitoring started.”

 Trees scratched by gorilla claws

-Those eyes look incredibly familiar
+Those eyes look familiar